THE AMERICAN EMERGENT CURRICULUM

 Click Button To View More Information

-A Montessori education is highly structured contrary to popular belief.
-Children master an academic skill before moving on to the next challenge so there are no gaps in learning.
-At TSH we use Montessori school materials to represent the root of abstract concepts.
-For example, math proficiency is attained by using concrete materials in addition to paper and pencil.
+Our Structured Foundation is based on Dr. Montessori’s materials and philosophy allows children to master academic skills through tactile engagement and rigor before moving on to the next challenge.
+For example, math proficiency is attained by using concrete representations in addition to paper and pencil.
+Done in three-year cycles, this ensures a deep understanding without the dreaded gaps in learning.
 World renowned physician and scientist Dr. Maria Montessori was the primary leader of the child development revolution and changed the way we see children in their learning environment.

 PROJECT & PROBLEM BASED LEARNING